rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/index.md

-# NetReplica - Configuration and Execution Guide in a Container
+# NetReplica - Configuration and Execution Guide in Container

-This guide describes the steps necessary to configure and run NetReplica in a Docker container, using Docker Compose.
-NetReplica is a tool dedicated to network laboratory automation through software.
+This guide describes the necessary steps to configure and run NetReplica in a Docker container, using Docker Compose.
+NetReplica is a tool dedicated to the automation of network laboratories through software.

 ## Prerequisites